by ECCL

 http://www.sigmaphoto.com/lenses/lenses_tele.asp#minolta

-Like other dedicated/matched teleconverter, it's front element also stick out of the lens tube but since I do not have a Sigma teleconverter, I do not have the exact measurement.
-Based on picture available from the lens element is stick out almost all the way to the mount and therefore it will not fit all lenses.
+Like other dedicated/matched teleconverter, it's front element also stick out of the lens tube.
+I have received some pictures of the Sigma APO EX DG teleconverters and it appears that the lens element actually stick out between 2-3mm beyond the lens mount (Special thanks to Nikola for supplying the detail Sigma TC pictures) and therefore it will not fit all lenses.

 If a teleconverter has an IC chip (ROM) inside, it should display the correct F stop and focal length information to the camera body and EXIF data.